“The ancient liturgy, with its poignant symbols and innumerable subtleties, is a prolonged courtship of the soul”

 Since October 2017, Dr. Kwasniewski has been a blogger for LifeSite News.
 To bring up a list of his LifeSite articles, use this keyword URL.

-The following are some of the liturgically-themed articles:
+The following are some of the many liturgically-themed articles that have appeared at LifeSite:

 Selected Articles in Translation

-Dr. Kwasniewski’s work has been translated into at least nine languages: Spanish, French, German, Italian, Portuguese, Polish, Czech, Croatian, and Belarusian.
+Dr. Kwasniewski’s work has been translated into at least thirteen languages: Belarusian, Croatian, Czech, Dutch, French, German, Hungarian, Italian, Lithuanian, Polish, Portuguese, Russian, and Spanish.
 For each language, a few of the available translations will be listed.
 To request more articles in a given language, please send a note to Dr. Kwasniewski using the Contact form.

-(All of the Belarusian translations, now over 20, may be found at Te Igitur.)
+(All of the Belarusian translations, now over 40 of them, may be found at Scriptorium Nostrum.)

 AUDIO + VIDEO